Northeast Board of Directors

 Mindy Granley of Duluth Term 2010 - 2015

-Mindy Granley is the Sustainability Coordinator at the University of Minnesota - Duluth.
+Mindy Granley is the Sustainability Director at the University of Minnesota - Duluth.
 Her responsibilities include, coordinating activities, communicating progress, and assess the changes UMD is making to be more sustainable.
 Mindy enjoys planning for future changes on campus that will reduce our carbon emissions, connecting UMD students with projects that help reduce waste and save energy on campus, learning about sustainable changes her UMD colleagues have made, and finding ways to tell their stories to the campus.
 She has a Masters degree from University of Minnesota.

 Wayne Johnson of Palisade Term 2011 - 2016

 49791 397th Place